Steven-OEhley/EDA-911-Police/README.md

 https://en.wikipedia.org/wiki/Death_of_Freddie_Gray

 The data report is contained in EDA - Task18(Steven OEhley)
-The data is contained in the four excel files
+The data files are too large to upload, however they can be found at https://data.baltimorecity.gov/
 The code and visualtions are contained in task_18_EDA.ipynb